Hanuman – The Hindu Monkey God

 Nu – here is taken from Nuksan i.e. harm one should not harm anybody.

 Ma – taken from Maan, pride.
 What more pride than getting the human form in this very birth.

 Na – stands for Namrata i.e. humility, being humble.

 Suggested Read: Sahasranamavali of God Hanuman

 Hanuman, the monkey god, is the son of Vayu or Marut, the wind god.
 Hanuman’s mother is Anjana.
-Hanuman is fast, the most agile and oriented god.
+He is fast, the most agile, and oriented god.
 Hanuman was the chief of the armies of Sri Ramachandra and took a prominent part in the war against Ravana, the king of Lanka, in the Indian epic poem Ramayana.
 Hanuman helped restore Sri Sitadevi back to Sri Rama.

 Hanuman, worshipped for his strength, valor, agility, is a man of great teaming.
 He is considered to be an avatar (incarnation) of Lord Shiva.
 Hanuman, a great devotee of Sri Rama, is the symbol of devotion and dedication.
 Hanuman carried Sri Rama and Lakshmana on his shoulder when they were in search of Sugreeva, the king of Vanarav in Kishkindha, and helped them to find Sita.